Klebsiella pneumoniae: Resistant strains

 Infection with carbapenem-resistant Enterobacteriaceae (CRE) or carbapenemase-producing Enterobacteriaceae is emerging as an important challenge in health-care settings.
 One of many CREs is carbapenem-resistant Klebsiella pneumoniae (CRKP).
 Over the past 10 years, a progressive increase in CRKP has been seen worldwide; however, this new emerging nosocomial pathogen is probably best known for an outbreak in Israel that began around 2006 within the healthcare system there.
 In the US, it was first described in North Carolina in 1996; since then CRKP has been identified in 41 states; and is routinely detected in certain hospitals in New York and New Jersey.
 It is now the most common CRE species encountered within the United States.

 CRKP is resistant to almost all available antimicrobial agents, and infections with CRKP have caused high rates of morbidity and mortality, in particular among persons with prolonged hospitalization and those critically ill and exposed to invasive devices (e.g., ventilators or central venous catheters).
 The concern is that carbapenem is often used as a drug of last resort when battling resistant bacterial strains.
 New slight mutations could result in infections for which healthcare professionals can do very little, if anything, to treat patients with resistant organisms.

 A number of mechanisms cause carbapenem resistance in the Enterobacteriaceae.
 These include hyperproduction of ampC beta-lactamase with an outer membrane porin mutation, CTX-M extended-spectrum beta-lactamase with a porin mutation or drug efflux, and carbapenemase production.
-The most important mechanism of resistance by CRKP is the production of a carbapenemase enzyme, blakpc.
-The gene that encodes the blakpc enzyme is carried on a mobile piece of genetic material (a transposon; the specific transposon involved is called Tn4401), which increases the risk for dissemination.
-CRE can be difficult to detect because some strains that harbor blakpc have minimum inhibitory concentrations that are elevated, but still within the susceptible range for carbapenems.
+The most important mechanism of resistance by CRKP is the production of a carbapenemase enzyme, bla_{KPC}.
+The gene that encodes the bla_{KPC} enzyme is carried on a mobile piece of genetic material (a transposon; the specific transposon involved is called Tn4401), which increases the risk for dissemination.
+CRE can be difficult to detect because some strains that harbor bla_{KPC} have minimum inhibitory concentrations that are elevated, but still within the susceptible range for carbapenems.
 Because these strains are susceptible to carbapenems, they are not identified as potential clinical or infection control risks using standard susceptibility testing guidelines.
 Patients with unrecognized CRKP colonization have been reservoirs for transmission during nosocomial outbreaks.